Organizational Transparency | E.L. Haynes Public Charter School

 Description of At-Risk Funding Plans

-In the school year 2018-2019, approximately 42 percent (474 students in grades Pre-K3-12) of E.L.
-Haynes students were identified as “at-risk” and, therefore, the school received funds for those students in accordance with the D.C.
+In the school year 2022-23, approximately 49 percent (572 students Pre-K to 12th grade) of E.L.
+Haynes students were designated “at-risk” and, therefore, the school received funds for those students in accordance with the D.C.
 Uniform Per Student Funding Formula (UPSFF).
 E.L.
-Haynes currently projects that a similar proportion of our student body will be identified as at-risk for the school year 2019-20.
+Haynes currently projects a similar proportion of our student body will be designated as at-risk for the upcoming year (2023-24).
 E.L.
-Haynes plans to use this at-risk funding to help support multiple programs that target our most vulnerable student populations, including a robust wellness program that provides direct services to students from social workers, counselors, and therapists; year-round intersession programming during October, February, June, and July which provide students academic support, enrichment, and a credit recovery program at the high school; and an extended day program at our elementary and middle school campuses.
+Haynes plans to use this at-risk funding to help support multiple programs that target our most vulnerable student populations, including extended day and year-round programming at our elementary and middle school campuses; a robust wellness program that provides direct services to students from social workers, counselors, and therapists; reading intervention and curriculum; support for our college office to help students prepare for, and transition to post-secondary life; and, other investments in social and emotional learning (SEL) support for students including trauma-informed training for staff and a student emergency fund for student and family needs.